 Where things get complicated is when the harmful mutations are recessive, that is, when it takes two copies [one for each chromosome] for the expression of the mutation.
 Many mutations fall into this category.
 They can accumulate in populations because they're not expressed until two copies come into the same individual [one from the mother, the other from the father].

 Because of this, populations can be affected by such mutations for many generations even after the mutagen is removed, and also, via dispersal, in populations that were never affected by the mutagen.

 How can radioactive contamination interact with other problems that affect ecosystems, like habitat loss or climate change?

 Certainly climate change is an additional stressor that is likely to interact with radiation to affect populations.
 We have demonstrated that while swallows in most places have moved their breeding dates forward in response to warming, in the Chernobyl area they are actually delayed.
 We hypothesize that this is due to the stress from the radioactive contaminants.

 The Red Forest near Chernobyl in Ukraine presents a high risk of fire, as a lack of bacteria prevents the trees from decaying

 The biggest fear at present is related to the observation of hotter and drier summers in Ukraine, and the resulting increase in number and size of forest fires.
-Last summer there were three large fires, and one of them burned through some very contaminated areas.
+In summer 2015 there were three large fires, and one of them burned through some very contaminated areas.

 We have predicted that such events could pose a significant threat to both human populations and the environment via re-suspension and deposition of radionuclides in the leaf litter and plant biomass.